 - Guest Lounge

 Of the 36 rooms, 27 have sea views and the remaining 9 have views over the village church.
 Van Lier’s genius has been to provide a sensation of space, both inside and out.
 "The key," he says, "is to provide lots of place perdue (unused space).
 This is what gives a house charm."
 First-floor sea-view rooms have huge terraces, and we loved our second-floor corner room which boasted 3 balconies and gave us a luxurious feeling of space.
-Rooms to avoid are Church View #112, 212 and 312 which are smaller (about 20 sq.m. excluding bathroom).
+The lower priced rooms are smaller, as you'd expect.

 Décor throughout is simple but stylish, with a successful combination of crisp linen pillows and sheets, sleek white bed covers and sumptuous cushions.
 Colour-wise, soothing moss greens dominate, but some rooms are decorated in gentle blues, greys or reds.
 Bathrooms are unpretentiously simple (you go to the spa if you want pampering), but indulged with gorgeous products.

 The hotel’s buffet breakfast is a highlight, and was the best we tasted in northern France.
 Beautifully presented, it had everything imaginable, from pastries made by the hotel’s patissier to freshly squeezed orange juice, fresh fruit salad, stewed prunes, cheeses and hams.